Salman19th/Hospital-No-Show-Analysis/README.md

 The final dashboard (`hospital no show dashboard.pbix`) is included in the `powerbi/` folder.

-> ⚠️ GitHub does not support previewing `.pbix` files in-browser.
-Please [download the file](powerbi/hospital_no_show_dashboard.pbix) and open it using Power BI Desktop.

 ### 🔎 Drill-Through Feature

 This dashboard includes a drill-through functionality: